adam-p/yesterday-i-learned/random.md

 1. 3.5 ounces is around a 100g.
 Unfortunately, it is 3.3 yards that is roughly 1 metre, rather than 3.5.
 1. Making a battery pack that can both charge and discharge at the same time [apparently](https://www.anker.com/products/A1272011) has detrimental effects on the lifespan of the battery.
 1. A 1080p PenTile display has an actual resolution of [1564 x 880](https://medium.com/@suyashsrijan/1080p-pentile-is-not-true-1080p-9951b9e5c2ee) (66% of pixels, 81% on each side).
 They get away with this because VESA uses "50% Michelson contrast" to define boundaries of a pixel, rather than rows and lines.
-1. Do not give internet access to Android System WebView.
-Granting network to this component gives all apps that use this component internet access, even if they aren't themselves whitelisted.
 1. Kidney donors cannot use ibuprofen or ASA, [or so some of them say](http://www.transplantbuddies.org/tbx/messages/5/523549.html?1320947089).
 1. BPA in cup noodles containers ("cups") is [already](https://www.ncbi.nlm.nih.gov/pubmed/24966409) known to cause cardiometabolic problems.
 [TBHQ](https://en.wikipedia.org/wiki/Tert-Butylhydroquinone) in the noodles is also known to be carcinogenic.
 1. The source of the fire is usually well-burned, because there was a lot of oxygen at the time.
 All other places are poorly burned.
 This is how firemen ("[fire people](https://github.com/WCF/black-to-african-american)") deduce where a fire started.